 Click to filter your search

-We are pleased to announce that we have launched a consultation on options for the Institute and Faculty of Actuaries’ regulation of roles that our members may perform under the Solvency II Directive.
+We are pleased to announce that we have now launched the second round of consultations on the regulation of the Chief Actuary and the Chief Risk Officer under the Solvency II regime.